lkfink/lkfink.github.io/pages/music.md

 ### <a name="cage"></a>Cage / 2012

-In 2012, the John Cage (born 1912) Centennial, Lauren was a senior percussion student at the University of Cincinnati College-Conservatory of Music, as well as an intern at the UC Archives and Rare Books Library.
-A variety of projects sprang from [a manuscript Lauren discovered in the Archives](https://libapps.libraries.uc.edu/liblog/2011/08/zen-in-the-archives-and-rare-books-library-john-cage-and-the-van-meter-ames-papers/){:target="_blank"}, which documented the friendship between John Cage and UC Philosophy professor Van Meter Ames, as well as Cage's time in Cincinnati when he was composer-in-residence at the Conservatory.
+In 2012, the John Cage (born 1912) Centennial, I was a senior percussion student at the University of Cincinnati College-Conservatory of Music, as well as an intern at the UC Archives and Rare Books Library.
+A variety of projects sprang from [a manuscript I discovered in the Archives](https://libapps.libraries.uc.edu/liblog/2011/08/zen-in-the-archives-and-rare-books-library-john-cage-and-the-van-meter-ames-papers/){:target="_blank"}, which documented the friendship between John Cage and UC Philosophy professor Van Meter Ames, as well as Cage's time in Cincinnati when he was composer-in-residence at the Conservatory.
 Each project is briefly described and linked below.
 <br>

 #### Matriculaphony: A Percussive Circus on Van Meter Ames’ A BOOK OF CHANGES
-Lauren Fink's realization of Cage's piece ___, a ___ Circus On ___.
+My realization of Cage's piece ___, a ___ Circus On ___.

 The program notes explain the process of realizing the piece, which included creating mesostic poems from the text of Van Meter Ames' manuscript and collecting samples of every sound and from every geographical location mentioned in the manuscript.
 Those sounds were then layered into a background track which played behind the live performance.
 Because the manuscript was about Cage, the realization becomes self-referential, with Cage piece, layered on top of Cage piece.
 [Program Notes ![Notes as pdf](icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/Fink_RecitalProgramNotes.pdf){:target="_blank"}